 Has ghostly white skin with gentle ribbing and orange flesh.
 Yields a sweet flavor that is super for baking and pies.
-Weighing in at 10-15 lbs., this one will stand out brightly in a pile of carved pumpkins.
-15 seeds
+Weighing in at 10-15 pounds, this one will stand out brightly in a pile of carved pumpkins.
+Powdery mildew resistant.

-Harvest- When skin turns color and rinds are hard, leaving a few inches of the stem on for best storage potential.
+Harvest: When skin turns color and rinds are hard.
+Leave a few inches of the stem on for best storage potential.

 Tips: Heavy feeders, requiring high nitrogen.
 Plant into fertile soil or amend with compost or manure.
 Heavy water needs, mulch and supply adequate water, at least 1” per week for optimum growth.